voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 suitable for immediate execution.

-In such cases, :ref:`delegated operations <delegated-operations>` come to the rescue by allowing operators to schedule tasks that are executed on a connected workflow orchestrator like :ref:`FiftyOne Teams Builtin Orchestrator <delegated-operations-builtin>` or run just :ref:`run locally <delegated-operations-local>` in a separate process.
+In such cases, :ref:`delegated operations <delegated-operations>` come to the rescue by allowing users to schedule potentially long-running tasks that are executed in the background while you continue to use the App.

 .. note::

-    Even though delegated operations are run in a separate process or physical location, they are provided with the same `ctx` that was hydrated by the operator's :ref:`input form <operator-inputs>`.
+    :ref:`FiftyOne Teams <teams-delegated-operations>` deployments come out of the box with a connected compute cluster for executing delegated operations at scale.

-    Refer to :ref:`this section <delegated-operations>` for more information about how delegated operations are executed.
+    In FiftyOne Open Source, you can use delegated operations at small scale by :ref:`running them locally <delegated-orchestrator-open-source>`.

 There are a variety of options available for configuring whether a given operation should be delegated or executed immediately.